Zhongnanhai

 The current basic outline of Zhongnanhai emerged during the Ming dynasty when the Yongle Emperor began a project to subdivide and reclaim land around Taiye Lake in order to create a garden retreat.
 By the late Qing dynasty, Zhongnanhai was used as the de facto center of government, with Empress Dowager Cixi and later Prince Regent Chun building residences there instead of the Forbidden City.
 After the establishment of the Republic of China, the new president, Yuan Shikai remodeled Zhongnanhai to become the formal center of what would become known as the Beiyang Government.
 In late 1949, CCP Chairman Mao Zedong moved into the complex after initially staying in the suburbs.
 Mao received many important foreign leaders in Zhongnanhai, including Nikita Khrushchev, Che Guevara, Richard Nixon, Georges Pompidou, Kakuei Tanaka and Zulfikar Ali Bhutto, among others.
 Mao's favorite places in Zhongnanhai were the Library of Chrysanthemum Fragrance (his personal residence, filled with bookshelves) and the Poolside House, next to the large indoor swimming pool, where he would spend much of the day swimming or reading books and reports by the pool.
 After Mao's death, the Chrysanthemum Library along with many of his belongings was preserved as a museum which is no longer accessible to the general public.

 A schematic diagram of Zhongnanhai.
 At the bottom (south) of the diagram is Xinhua Gate (1758).
 The island on the foreground lake is Yingtai Island (1421).
 To the northeast of Yingtai is Qinzheng Hall (1980) while to the northwest is Beneficence Garden (1722).
 Huairen Hall (1888) is in the center-west and Ziguang Hall (1567) is in the north.

 Contemporary layout of Zhongnanhai.
-Note that Juren-tang and Wanzi-lang are now defunct, and Qinzheng-dian and Yanqing-lou were rebuilt.
+Note that Benevolence Hall and Wanzi Gallery are now defunct, and Qinzheng Hall and Yanqing House were rebuilt.